Immigration Law Services

 Understand how prior contact with law enforcement may impact your immigration case

-Sarah is in good standing and licensed to practice law in California, before the Federal District Court, Southern District of California, and the United States Court of Appeals for the Ninth Circuit.
+Karima is in good standing and is licensed to practice law in the Supreme Court of California, the Southern District of California, and the Federal District Court.

 and Community Outreach

-Loftin and Masri, APC is committed to community education and outreach.
+Loftin and Masri law firms are committed to community education and outreach.
 We understand that immigration law is complex and it is difficult to find clear, honest information about the immigration legal process.
 Many people without stable legal status face stress and insecurity on a daily basis and do not know what to do if immigration authorities or the police stop them.
 Accordingly, we offer comprehensive "KNOW YOUR RIGHTS" bilingual workshops to prepare people for these complex situations.